Cosmic-Innovative/vertstack/README.md

 - `.gitignore`: Specifies files and directories that Git should ignore.
 - `.prettierrc.json`: Configuration file for Prettier code formatter.
 - `eslint.config.js`: Configuration file for ESLint.
-- `index.html`: The main HTML file for the Vert stack application.
+- `index.html`: The main HTML file for the VERT stack application.
 - `package.json`: Project metadata and dependencies.
 - `pnpm-lock.yaml`: Lock file for pnpm dependencies.
-- `README.md`: Project documentation and overview.
+- `README.md`: Project documentation and overview (this file).
+- `CONTRIBUTING.md`: Guidelines for contributing to the project.
 - `tsconfig.json`: Main TypeScript configuration for the project.
-- `tsconfig.eslint.json`: TypeScript configuration specific to ESLint.
 - `tsconfig.node.json`: TypeScript configuration for Node.js environment.
 - `vite.config.ts`: Configuration file for Vite.
 - `vitest.setup.ts`: Setup file for Vitest testing framework.

-## Performance Optimization

-This template includes several performance optimizations:

-1. **Code Splitting**: The application uses React's `lazy` and `Suspense` features to implement code splitting.
-This means that each route is loaded only when it's needed, reducing the initial bundle size and improving load times.

-2. **Lazy Loading**: Route components are lazy-loaded, which means they're only fetched when the user navigates to that route.
-This improves the initial load time of the application.

-3. **Manual Chunk Splitting**: The Vite configuration includes manual chunk splitting for vendor libraries.
-This helps in better caching and can significantly reduce load times for returning visitors.

-4. **Preload Hints**: The `index.html` file includes preload hints for critical resources, allowing the browser to start loading these resources earlier in the page load process.

-These optimizations help to improve the overall performance and user experience of the application.
-Remember to analyze and optimize your specific application as it grows, as performance needs can vary based on the complexity and structure of your project.

 ## Getting Started

-While easily customizable, the vert stack is opinionated.
+While easily customizable, the VERT stack is opinionated.
 Use pnpm.

 1. Clone this repository
 2. Run `pnpm install` to install dependencies